concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 `$error` contains an array of errors from the current session

-`-ErrorVariable a` allows you to set a variable to send errors to for loter use
+`-ErrorVariable a` allows you to set a variable to send errors to for later use

 ### Error Action Preference

 `$ErrorActionPreference` can be set to determine what PowerShell will do when an error occurs

-* `Break` - Enter debuggger
+* `Break` - Enter debugger
 * `Continue` (Default) - Display error message and continue running
-* `Ignore` - Supress the error message and continue running (Note: Only for use on a per command basis.
+* `Ignore` - Suppress the error message and continue running (Note: Only for use on a per command basis.
 Not valid value for `$ErrorActionPreference` variable)
 * `Inquire` - Display error message and ask if user wants to keep running
 * `SilentlyContinue` - Don't display message and continue running
 * `Stop` - Stop running program
-* `Suspend` - Suspend workflow and allow for further investiation (Note: Only for use on a per command basis.
+* `Suspend` - Suspend workflow and allow for further investigation (Note: Only for use on a per command basis.
 Not valid value for `$ErrorActionPreference` variable)

 ## Chapter 25